duyet/glossary-rs/README.md

 DATABASE_URL=postgres://username:password@localhost/glossary
 ```

-Hint: on MacOS, please prefer to use https://postgres.app
+Tip: on MacOS, please prefer to use https://postgres.app

 Then to create and set-up the database run: